Which additional tests can be done if the sperm count analysis is abnormal?

 The aforementioned tests are highly sophisticated and are not easily available.
 Another drawback is that these tests are often not standardized adequately, so that interpreting their results can be quite difficult.
 This is why we do not do any of these tests in our own practise, because we feel they do not provide any clinically useful information.

-The ultimate sperm function test is IVF, since this directly assesses whether or not the husbands" sperm can fertilize the wife's eggs.
-The best way to perform this test is to culture some of the eggs with the husband's sperm and the others with donor sperm of proven fertility, at the same time.
-If the donor sperm can fertilize the eggs, and the husband's sperm fail to do so, then the diagnosis of sperm inability to fertilize the egg is confirmed.
+The ultimate sperm function test is IVF, since this directly assesses whether or not the partner's sperm can fertilize the woman's eggs.
+The best way to perform this test is to culture some of the eggs with the partner's sperm and the others with donor sperm of proven fertility, at the same time.
+If the donor sperm can fertilize the eggs, and the partner's sperm fail to do so, then the diagnosis of sperm inability to fertilize the egg is confirmed.
 However, even this test is not infallible, since it has been shown that about 5% of sperm samples which fail to fertilize an egg in the first IVF attempt, can do so in a second attempt at IVF.
 In any case, it is obviously not practicable or feasible to use IVF as a test for sperm function in clinical practice.